hongseok-yang/graduatePL24/README.md

 #### [27 August] Q&A and use of a LLM.

 We strongly recommend students to ask questions in KLMS, instead of in github, if they have any.
 This would help fellow students to access those questions and corresponding answers more easily.
-It would also help TAs and the lecture not to miss those questions.
+It would also help TAs and the lecturer not to miss those questions.

 We do not permit students to ask homework questions directly to ChatGPT, Gemini, or other LLMs.
 Doing so would be regarded as the violation of the honour code.
 However, students can use LLMs to get help for their study, for instance, using CoPilot to solve LaTeX typesetting issues and asking ChatGPT to get an overview of a concept or a technique covered in the course or encountered in your group project.
 If a student or a project group gets help from LLMs for an assignment, such as a project report, the student or the group should do the following two things: